tomvredeveld/center-of-pressure-analysis-tool/README.md

 - Total COP pathlength
 - 95% Predicted Ellipse Area, as described by P. Schuber and M. Kirchner in their [paper](http://dx.doi.org/10.1016/j.gaitpost.2013.09.001)

-The 'Sway Area' tab shows two plots, one with COP coordinates and a drawn ellipse, while the second shows, with identical data, the COP path using a wider range of coordinates.
+The 'Sway Area' tab shows two plots, one with COP coordinates and a drawn ellipse, while the second shows, with identical data, the COP path, or: COP trajectory,  viewed from a larger coordinate plane.
+You can interactively click the figures to drag, zoom, or identify specific data points.
+Click the 'house' symbol that appears in the right upper corner to return to the original plotted positions of the data.

 ## Privacy
 Please be aware that uploading your data to the shinyapps.io website does not provide privacy!
 Be careful when using sensitive data and perhaps choose to run it local on your computer.